If you are considering a degree programme transfer between Schools and Subject Areas you can find the process here.

-- Applications for transfers into second year will be considered after the end of the academic year.
+- If you miss this window, applications for transfers into second year will be considered after the end of the academic year.

-Transfer into year 2 of a History single or joint-honours degree programme:
+Transfer into year 2 of a single or joint-honours degree programme:

-- Capacity must be available on the programme.
+- Capacity must be available on the programme you wish to join.

-- The number of spaces will be set on an annual basis by the History Subject Area.
-If there are more applicants than spaces, students will be ranked according to their average in 40 credits of (their best) History courses.
-Students who have taken Historians toolkit will be given priority.
+- The number of spaces will be set on an annual basis by the Subject Area.
+For transfers into History, if there are more applicants than spaces, students will be ranked according to their average in 40 credits of (their best) History courses.
+Students who have taken The Historian’s Toolkit will be given priority.

-- The student must have passed all History courses in first year at first attempt.
+- For History transfers, students must have passed all History courses in first year at first attempt.

-- Concessions to the above rules may be granted at the discretion of the Head of History.
+- Concessions to the above rules may be granted at the discretion of the relevant Head of Subject.

-Transfer into the third year of a History single or joint-honours degree programme:
+Transfer into the third year of a single or joint-honours degree programme:

-- Students will be considered for transfer into the third year of a degree programme only if they satisfy all its requirements for entry to Honours.
+- Students will be considered for transfer into the third year of a degree programme only if they satisfy all of the requirements for entry to Honours on the new programme.
 You can find more information on this at the link below.

-- The number of spaces will be set on an annual basis by the History Subject Area.
-If there are more applicants than spaces, students will be ranked according to their average in 80 credits of (their best) History courses across years 1 and 2.
+- The number of spaces will be set on an annual basis by the relevant Subject Area.
+For transfers into History, if there are more applicants than spaces, students will be ranked according to their average in 80 credits of (their best) History courses across years 1 and 2